Bell: Chimes

 A variant on the bell is the tubular bell.
 Several of these metal tubes which are struck manually with hammers, form an instrument named tubular bells or chimes.
 In the case of wind or aeolian chimes, the tubes are blown against one another by the wind.

 Skrabalai

-The skrabalai is a traditional folk instrument in Lithuania which consists of wooden bells of various sizes hanging in several vertical rows with one or two wooden or metal small clappers hanging inside them.
+The skrabalai is a traditional folk instrument in Lithuania which consists of wooden bells of various sizes hanging in several vertical rows, with one or two small wooden or metal clappers hanging inside them.
 It is played with two wooden sticks.
-When the skrabalai is moved a clapper knocks at the wall of the trough.
+When the skrabalai is moved, a clapper knocks at the wall of the trough.
 The pitch of the sound depends on the size of the wooden trough.
 The instrument developed from wooden cowbells that shepherds would tie to cows' necks.

 Farm bells

 Whereas the church and temple bells called to mass or religious service, bells were used on farms for more secular signalling.
-The greater farms in Scandinavia usually had a small bell-tower resting on the top of the barn.
+The greater farms in Scandinavia usually had a small bell-tower resting on the top of the barn or the stabbur.
 The bell was used to call the workers from the field at the end of the day's work.